JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-0/Phase-0-Agent-Prompts.md

 ---

-## Operator Guide — How to run these prompts in Goose
+## Operator Guide — How to run these prompts in goose

 Prerequisites you handle once:
 - You have this repository checked out locally at: